nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 The Nuxeo Platform has to be associated to a user who is authorized to access the Elasticsearch cluster.
 The credentials are provided with the `elasticsearch.shield.username` and `elasticsearch.shield.password` properties.

 It is also **mandatory** when using Shield authentication to enable encryption traffic inside your cluster by setting up SSL support.
-This configuration can be done by setting the node’s keystore path and password with the following properties: `elasticsearch.shield.keystore.path` and `elasticsearch.shield.keystore.password`.
-(For more information on setting up encryption traffic, see [How to secure communications in your Elasticsearch cluster](https://www.elastic.co/guide/en/shield/current/securing-communications.html))
+This configuration can be done by setting the node’s keystore path and password with the following properties: `elasticsearch.shield.keystore.path` and `elasticsearch.shield.keystore.password` (For more information on setting up encryption traffic, see [How to secure communications in your Elasticsearch cluster](https://www.elastic.co/guide/en/shield/current/securing-communications.html)).

 The configuration is done by editing the `nuxeo.conf` file and set these properties: